 The Placement Skills Program is a program designed to help new and current students who want to either improve their Placement Test scores or gain extra practice before taking the test.
 It is offered free-of- charge.
-On the Conway campus, students have access to our experienced Math and English instructors in the Student Information Center: WaveNet Central.
-After visiting the Student Information Center: WaveNet Central to get started, you can schedule tutoring sessions with SSTC Academic Coaches at all three campuses to begin to improve your skills.
+On the Conway campus, students have access to our experienced Math and English instructors in the Student Information Center: TECH Central.
+After visiting the Student Information Center: TECH Central to get started, you can schedule tutoring sessions with SSTC Academic Coaches at all three campuses to begin to improve your skills.

-8. What can WaveNet Central Specialists do to help me?
+What can TECH Central Specialists do to help me?

-WaveNet Specialists can assist you with a variety of services, including D2L/Wavenet navigation support, general technology training and assistance for computers and programs, assistance with adding/dropping classes, assisting with setting up payment plans, and checking Financial Aid status online.
+TECH Central Specialists can assist you with a variety of services, including D2L/WaveNet navigation support, general technology training and assistance for computers and programs, assistance with adding/dropping classes, assisting with setting up payment plans, and checking Financial Aid status online.
 We also assist students with utilizing PrepSTEP, by Learning Express, for independent personal, academic and technology skill advancement as well as ACCUPLACER placement test preparation.

 What can I print in TECH Central?

-Acceptable printing for WaveNet Central includes documents relating to Admissions, Financial Aid, FAFSA, and Registration Paperwork, as well as Degree Works, Student Advisor Plans, and Student Schedules.
+Acceptable printing for TECH Central includes documents relating to Admissions, Financial Aid, FAFSA, and Registration Paperwork, as well as Degree Works, Student Advisor Plans, and Student Schedules.
 Class work, class syllabi, and non-college/personal materials are not allowed.